Global Changemakers

 Global Changemakers is an international youth organisation with headquarters in Zurich, Switzerland.
-To date they have directly trained over 1000 young people and provided grants to 450 youth-led projects in over 128 countries.
+To date, they have directly trained thousands of young people and provided grants to over 550 youth-led projects globally.

 In 2013, Global Changemakers became an independent organisation registered in Switzerland.

 History

 Global Changemakers was founded in 2007 by the British Council in collaboration with the World Economic Forum as a way to bring the voices and experiences of young people to key policy and decision-makers at World Economic Forum events.
-In 2009, the mission of the programme expanded to include grant funding to support youth-led initiatives worldwide, and to show case best practices in youth-led development.
-During the eight years under the British Council, Global Changemakers, became a close knit network of over 1,000 young 'changemakers' from 128 countries, supported 280 vetted youth-led projects through which 200,000 people got directly involved and over 4 million people benefited.
+In 2009, the mission of the programme expanded to include grant funding to support youth-led initiatives worldwide, and to showcase best practices in youth-led development.
+During the eight years under the British Council, Global Changemakers, became a close knit network of over 1,000 young 'changemakers' from 128 countries, supported 280 vetted youth-led projects through which 200,000 people got directly involved, and over 4 million people benefited.

 In 2013, it became an independent, Swiss-based organisation pursuing the same goals.
 Since independence, Global Changemakers has continued their work under the same mission, to empower youth to catalyse positive social change in their local communities.
-The network has expanded to include Changemakers from 180 countries and the grant programme has supported over 450 vetted youth-led projects.
+The network has expanded to include Changemakers from 180 countries, and the grant programme has supported over 500 vetted youth-led projects.
 The Co-Founders of the organisation are Katherine Hermans, Gabriela Jaeger and Simon Moss.

 Operations Overview

-Their flagship event is the annual Global Youth Summit and each year a cohort of 'Global Changemakers is selected to attend the fully funded summit.
+Their flagship event is the annual Global Youth Summit.
+Each year, a cohort of 'Global Changemakers is selected to attend the fully funded summit.

-Beyond the summit, Global Changemakers developed three ‘tool kits’ covering the subjects of project management, fundraising and social media, and which have been translated into eight languages.
+Beyond the summit, Global Changemakers developed three ‘tool kits’ covering the subjects of project management, fundraising and social media, which have been translated into eight languages.
 They also host open online webinars.

 In 2019, Global Changemakers launched a Mentorship Programme, which takes place online over 12 weeks and is open to 15-22 year olds around the world, who are mentored by alumni of the organization.
 The program aims to provide participants with tools, skills and knowledge in fields such as project management, leadership and campaigning.

-In 2020 Global Changemakers School was launched.
-It now offers online courses on Facilitation, Project Management and Menstruation, Sexual & Reproductive Health and as of August 2022 over 3 thousand enrollments.
+In 2020, Global Changemakers School was launched.
+It now offers online courses on Facilitation, Project Management and Menstruation, Sexual & Reproductive Health, and as of September 2025, over 8 thousand enrollments.